Easter has just passed, this year, but there’s still so much to say about it!

 Since Pasqua (Easter) is mainly a religious celebration, let’s start with all the religious traditions.
 As you know very well, Pasqua celebrates la Resurrezione di Cristo (the Resurrection of Christ) and therefore it is a very important celebration.
 It comes right after Quaresima (Lent), which I talked about in my post regarding Carnival.

-Nothing takes place on the Saturday before Easter, just a Veglia Pasquale, which takes place in the evening celebrates the Resurrection of Christ and basically consists of waiting for Easter.
-Finally, il giorno di Pasqua (Easter Day) comes and it is celebrated with una messa solenne (solemn Mass) which marks the peak of Easter celebrations.
+Nothing specific happens on the Saturday before Easter, just a Veglia Pasquale, which takes place in the evening to celebrate the Resurrection of Christ and basically consists of waiting for Easter.
+Finally, il giorno di Pasqua (Easter Day) comes and it is celebrated with una Messa Solenne (solemn Mass) which marks the peak of Easter celebrations.

 But let’s move to some more mundane things now!

-Kids get one week of holiday, during Easter, so many people take the opportunity of going away for the holidays as well.
+Kids get one week of holiday, during Easter, so many people take the opportunity to go away for the holidays as well.
 After all, we have a saying that goes “Natale con i tuoi, Pasqua con chi vuoi“, which basically means that you have to spend Christmas with your family but you can spend Easter with whomever you want, going wherever you feel like to.